Crane Inspection Checklists & PDF Reports

 Crane Inspection Software vs Paper-based Crane Inspections: What’s the Difference?

-What Crane Inspections Look Like With Paper
+Crane Inspections With Paper

 Here’s how crane inspectors often complete inspections with a paper checklist:

-1. Crane inspector uses a printed crane inspection checklist to log findings during the inspection.
+• The crane inspector uses a printed crane inspection checklist to log findings during the inspection.

 As you can see, paper-based inspection poses challenges that you may have already noticed in your crane inspectors’ everyday workflow.
-Challenges include the extra time spent collating necessary documents to create a report, piles of paperwork in your office, and delays in communicating crane safety issues.
+Challenges include the following:

 FAQs About Crane Inspection Checklist